carrot-u/carrot-u-docs/2019-session/assignments/assignment-0.md

 The goal of this assignment is to make sure that you are comfortable using git to submit files.

-TODO: go over details of cloneing assignment repo
+TODO: go over details of cloning assignment repo

 ...